sneha-afk/KeplerKV/docs/manual.md

 ### Command syntax

-Commands are **case-insentive** and may have alternate syntax.
+Commands are **case-insensitive** and may have alternate syntax.
 This documentation denotes commands and their arguments as:
 ```
 {set of equivalent invocations} required-argument [optional-arguments]
 ```